Jaan Einasto

 Jaan Einasto (born 23 February 1929) is an Estonian astrophysicist and one of the discoverers of the large-scale structure of the Universe.

+Family and early life

 Born Jaan Eisenschmidt in Tartu, the name "Einasto" is an anagram of "Estonia" (it was chosen by his patriotic father in the 1930s to replace the family's German name).

+Einasto married and had 3 children, 2 daughters and the youngest, a son.
+His daughter, Maret, is also an astrophysicist, who collaborates with her father.

+Education and career

 He attended the University of Tartu, where he received the Ph.D. equivalent in 1955 and a senior research doctorate in 1972.
 From 1952, he has worked as a scientist at the Tartu Observatory (1977–1998) Head of the Department of Cosmology; from 1992–1995, he was Professor of Cosmology at the University of Tartu.
 For a long time, he was Head of the Division of Astronomy and Physics of the Estonian Academy of Sciences in Tallinn.
 Einasto is a member of the Academia Europaea, the European Astronomical Society and the Royal Astronomical Society; he has received three Estonian National Science Awards.